rockset/rockset-js/packages/cli/README.md

   -l, --loadTestRps=loadTestRps  If this flag is active, a load test will be conducted using this apicall.
 The value
                                  passed to this flag determines how many requests per second will be sent

+  -x, --extended                 show extra columns

   -y, --yes                      Skip all safety prompts

+  --columns=columns              only show provided columns (comma-separated)

+  --csv                          output is csv format [alias: --output=csv]

+  --filter=filter                filter property by partial string matching, ex: name=foo

+  --no-header                    hide table header from output

+  --no-truncate                  do not truncate output to fit screen

+  --output=csv|json|yaml         output in a more machine friendly format

+  --sort=sort                    property to sort by (prepend '-' for descending)

 DESCRIPTION
   Add Documents